ArthurLABE/Lekiwi-sim2sim-with-ROS2/README.md

 We will later be able to compare the results obtained with the simulated dataset (sim2real) and those obtained with the dataset created via teleoperation.

 <img width="70%" height="618" alt="image" src="https://github.com/user-attachments/assets/e4d3b61c-f8f4-4c82-89a8-8f3b0307e686" />

 <br>

+> [!NOTE]
+> This repository is an adaptation of https://github.com/ycheng517/lerobot-ros and https://github.com/Pavankv92/lerobot_ws.
+If in doubt, please consult those pages.<br>

 <br>